ttulttul/ComfyUI-Iterative-Mixer/README.md

 This repo contains 2 nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that combine to implement a strategy I'm calling Iterative Mixing of Latents.
 The technique is stolen from the [DemoFusion](https://arxiv.org/abs/2311.16973) paper with gratitude.
 I also acknowledge [BlenderNeko](https://github.com/BlenderNeko) for the inspiration that led to the Batch Unsampler node included in this pack.

+## Updates

+### December 29th, 2023

+- Added `blending_function`, which lets you change the way that latents are blended.
+Try blending using slerp instead of basic addition.

 ## Nodes

 ### Iterative Mixing KSampler: